1510Jeet/fastapi_SQL/README.md

 ### Database

 The SQLite database file (`users.db`) will be automatically created when you first run the application.

-## 📝 License

-This project is open source and available under the [MIT License](LICENSE).

-## 🤝 Contributing

-Contributions, issues, and feature requests are welcome!
-Feel free to check the issues page.

 ## 📞 Support

 If you have any questions or need help with this project, please open an issue in the repository.